202-ecommerce/mapadirectSDK/Readme.md

 ## About

-Let the merchant use MapaDirect as a new selling place.
+Let the merchants use MapaDirect as a new selling place.
-SDK contains 8 requests:
+The SDK contains 8 requests:
 1. Auth
 2. AddProduct
 3. UpdateProduct